ceos

 Most early-stage companies fail because of cofounder conflict.
 Here are 10 questions to help create alignment early.

-How to Price Your B2B Product
+How to Price Your B2B Product Using Value-Based Pricing

-The Away Debacle: Is Judgment the Answer?
+The Away Debacle: Is Judgment the Answer to Leadership Accountability?

 How to Be a Startup Advisor (Without Doing More Harm Than Good)